joegsn/uvpgpool/README.md

 UVPGPool is a C++ class which presents a very basic [PostgreSQL](http://postgresql.org) Connection Pool.
 It uses libpq's asynchronous functions for connections, and expects the user to use the associated asynchronous query functions.
 It utilizes [libuv](https://github.com/joyent/libuv) to watch for the connection and query responses, so that those can be handled asynchronously.

+It has an additional dependency on C++11 for std::atomic.

 UVPGParams is an optional class which I use to simplify my life when using PQsendQueryParams.

 ## Using UVPGPool